mohsenasadi501/DataStructureAlgorithm/README.md

 - Iterative way

-There is a recursive formula to calculate the height of tree, we should calculate left and right of the tree and compare both of them:
+There is a recursive formula to calculate the height of the Tree, we should calculate the left and right of the tree and compare both of them:

 `Height = 1 + max(height(L), height(R))`